“How many quarters in a dollar, daddy?”

 - Each entity willingly serves the needs of the others.

-- The culture is focussed on long-term objectives, increasing retention.
+- The culture is focused on long-term objectives, increasing retention.

 Thought-leaders with a Renewable mindset know that partnership is the path to prosperity.
 In the Renewable enterprise: